I and We: Self and Community

 - What is the relation between the I and the we?
 Is a plurality of fairly robust selves a precondition for the emergence of a we?
 Does the first-person plural perspective presuppose the first-person singular perspective, or is it the other way around?
 Is selfhood socially constituted?
 Is the I communally grounded?
 Or is it perhaps better to see the I and the we as equiprimordial?

 - To what extent does the first-person plural perspective precede, preserve or abolish the difference between the participating first-person singular perspectives?

 - What is the link between self-identity and collective identity?
 How does group identification, and the adoption of a we-perspective, enable, change, transform or expand self-identity?

 The conference will be interdisciplinary in nature, and the invited plenary speakers will come from philosophy, developmental psychology, sociology, psychiatry, and intellectual history.

-Confirmed speakers include Margaret Gilbert, Peter Gordon, Peter Hobson, Elisabeth Pacherie, Marya Schechtman, Hans Bernhard Schmid, Robert Wilson & Dan Zahavi.
+Confirmed speakers include Margaret Gilbert, Peter Gordon, Matthias Haase, Peter Hobson, Bernhard Leistle, Elisabeth Pacherie, Nigel Rapport, Marya Schechtman, Hans Bernhard Schmid, Robert Wilson & Dan Zahavi.